jinuman/photo-searcher-ios/README.md

-# iOS Flickr Photos
+# Photo Searcher iOS

 ## Introduction

-Search photos with keywords by using flickr photo search API and able to save into your Photos App
+Search photos with keywords by using flickr photo search API and able to save into your Photos application.

+This is useful when downloading pictures to the simulator.

 ## Screenshots
 <div>